 Talking of things that blow up in a crash…

-Rookie investors may think that P2P Lending offers higher returns than a bank account plus a “promise” they’ll get their money back when they want it.
+…rookie investors may think that P2P Lending offers higher returns than a bank account plus a “promise” they’ll get their money back.
 But most P2P Lending is a form of sub-prime lending where borrowers who couldn’t get loans from banks go to fund lifestyles they can’t afford.
 This is a turkey strategy.
 When the economy turns down and unemployment turns up, credit losses don’t go up by 10%, they go up by 10x or 100x.

 In a downturn, its all about the return of your capital rather than the return on your capital.
 In fixed income, its the credit losses that massacre your long term returns.